 "Audit-Related Fees" consist of fees and related expenses for products and services other than services described under "Audit Fees" and "Tax Fees."
-PricewaterhouseCoopers LLP did not provide any such products or services for us during the year ended December 31, 2012 or the period ended December 31, 2011.
+PricewaterhouseCoopers LLP did not provide any such products or services for us during the years ended December 31, 2013 and 2012.